Journalism & Communications

 - LIVE: Furnished housing on George Washington University’s campus, just steps from the White House and Department of State, as well as the Foggy Bottom Metrorail station.

 - LEARN: Academic courses in economics and ethics with credit earned through George Mason University.
+GMU was recently named one of the top 100 research universities in the U.S. by the Carnegie Classification of Institutions of Higher Education.
 Classes are held in state-of-the-art facilities at George Mason University’s Arlington campus, conveniently located just four Metro stops away from student housing.

 - INTERN: Internships with newspapers, online publications, magazines, public relations firms, as well as television and radio stations throughout the Washington area.
 Each site is accessible to public transportation, making it easy to get from home to work to class and back again.